pantheon-systems/documentation/source/_docs/drush.md

 ### Reading the Pantheon Environment from Drush

 Since Drush does not run via the web server, reliance on the `$_SERVER` superglobal is problematic as some of the contents of that array will be missing, `['PANTHEON_ENVIRONMENT']` in particular.
 Drush commands and policy files should instead reference `$_ENV` when reading Pantheon environment information.
-For more information, please see our documentation on <a href="/docs/read-environment-config/#using-$_server" data-proofer-ignore>using the $_SERVER superglobal in custom code</a>.
+For more information, please see our documentation on [using the $_SERVER superglobal in custom code](/docs/read-environment-config/#using-$_server).

 ### Terminus Drush Silent Failure
 The following silent failure occurs when executing `terminus drush` commands on environments that use redirect logic without checking to see if Drupal is running via the command line: